What is Personalized Learning?

 - health or medical conditions

-Often, these students already have an Individualized Program Plan (IPP) in place.
+Often, these students already have an Instructional Support Plan (ISP) in place.

 What are the requirements for a successful Personalized Learning program?